bcoles/kasld/docs/usage.md

 where a quantity has one, the compile-time default a slide is measured from, and the residual expressed in bits.
-The system-config block reports the recon vantage: whether the process is containerized, and — when it is confined — its seccomp / capability / no-new-privs state, plus which `/proc` leak oracles are readable here:
+The system-config block reports the recon vantage: whether the process is containerized, which mandatory-access-control policy is in force and the security context this process runs under, and — when it is confined — its seccomp / capability / no-new-privs state, plus which `/proc` leak oracles are readable here:

 <details>
 <summary>Click to expand verbose example</summary>